knurling-rs/defmt/README.md

 ## MSRV

-The minum supported Rust version is 1.77.
+The minimum supported Rust version is 1.76, which is Ferrocene 24.05.

 ## defmt ecosystem